Bonelli's eagle: Habitat

-Behaviour and dietary ecology
+Behaviour and ecology

 This species is very aerial, often given to soaring and circling over its home range.
 Like most raptorial birds, it mainly lives solitarily or in a breeding pair.
-The Bonelli's eagle is a powerful predator, and has been described as rather “bold and rapacious”.
+Bonelli's eagle is a powerful predator, and has been described as rather "bold and rapacious".
 Its primary hunting methods recall those of a powerful Accipiter such as a goshawk.
 Most commonly, this eagle still-hunts, often either utilizing a concealed tree perch or a lofty spot in irregular rocky terrain to watch for prey activity.
 Upon spotting its quarry, it often dashes out rapidly to take birds as they take off or a mammal as it runs for cover, at times making lengthy tail-chase that may continue between trees or into tree stands or bushes.
 Not infrequently as a latter part of a tail chase, these eagles (again reminiscent of a goshawk) will occasionally walk on the ground to obtain their prey.
 Bonelli's eagles also hunt in a quartering flying style relatively close to the ground (in a fashion reminiscent of a harrier) or patrols hillsides for prey activity.

 Bonelli's eagles will also occasionally stoop from a soaring height onto prey.
 Mostly, this predator takes birds from on or near the ground but some snatched them from bushes and, seldom, water.
 It has been known to have sufficient agility to catch some birds from active flight.
 In one case, a Bonelli's eagle was observed to fly below a jackdaw and swoop upwards to grab it from below.
 Tandem hunting by a lifelong pair is quite common, almost exceptionally so in this species.
 One eagle tends to fly directly above the other, with several cases of one eagle scattering a bird flock for the other eagle to quickly single out, in a similar style to tandem-hunting laggar falcons (Falco jugger).
 However, per Spanish studies, apparently tandem hunting neither improved hunting success nor were the eagles able to capture larger prey (in fact the estimated prey size by pairs was slightly lower than that taken by each mate hunting by itself) while hunting in tandem.
 It was hypothesized that tandem hunting is more important to the socio-sexual relations of the pair rather than capture of a significant amount of prey.
 Compared to most other booted eagles, Bonelli's eagle takes a great majority of its prey alive and seldom comes to carrion or pirates foods from other raptors.
 However, it will readily come to previously injured prey, especially water birds shot by duck hunters, and will readily take young animals across most prey classes.
 Also, in Keoladeo National Park, India, Bonelli's eagles were observed to habitually follow harriers, spotted eagles and other Aquila eagles in order to capture water birds incidentally flushed during their flybys.